Applying for Aid

 Entrance counseling is required before you can receive your first Direct Subsidized Loan or Direct Unsubsidized Loan as an undergraduate.

-You will need your Federal Student Aid PIN to login to your account at www.studentloans.gov
+You will need your FSA ID to login to your account at www.studentloans.gov